smikhalevski/doubter/README.md

 // → Shape<Array<'foo' | 'bar'>>
 ```

-When working with objects, [extend objects](#extending-objects) instead of an intersection whenever possible, since
+When working with objects, [extend objects](#extending-objects) instead of intersecting them whenever possible, since
-objects are more performant than objects intersections.
+object shapes are more performant than object intersection shapes.

 There's a logical difference between extended and intersected objects.
 Let's consider two shapes that both contain the
 same key: